paulbrenker/tex-github-workflow/README.md

 ## Todo before publishing

-- [ ] Test for compatibility with multi file latex projects
+- [ ] Test for compatibility with multi file latex projects document this in improvements
+- [ ] rename improvements to advances
+- [ ] pages option to showcase current release and document it in advanced
 - [ ] Minor and Major Release on Pull Request Label
-- [ ] Make a preview file for Latex PDFs
+- [ ] Comment to a PR always the newest Build Artifacts